Azaze7/MAVERICK/README.md

 * We had very few people die while playing MAVERICK on the show floor, and when they did they respawned very quickly to keep the game fun.
 * *If MAVERICK was to be retooled, rebranded, and then released as a proper videogame, the hitpoints would be decreased to a more "challenging" level.*

+### A 2 level Approach.
+* In order to teach players who may have never played a 2D shooter, the first level was set to be a tutorial with basic graphics.
+The colors are purposely kept simple with vectors to tie into our plot of Maverick still being in Flight School.
+* After the first level is completed, the difficulty was to be increased and a more impressive presentation would also follow.
+* We were only trying to do 2 levels due to the strict time constraints.

 ## 🎏 Team Composition [Atlas Development]

 **This Project was completed with the assistance of *four* group members!**